technogeeky/SCANsat/README.md

 Maintainers are the people who you should complain to if there is something wrong.

-Complaints in various forms are prioritized as such:
+Complaints in various forms are prioritized as follows:

   1. [Pull Requests][SCANsat:pulls] are given the **highest** priority possible. ~ 24 hour response
   2. [Issues][SCANsat:issues] are given *higher* priority than other complaints. ~ 2 day response
+  3. [E-Mails][SCANsat:email] will be answered as soon as possible (it's a forwarded list) ~ 3 day response
-3. [Forum Posts][SCANsat:release] are given a medium priority. ~ 1 week response
+  4. [Forum Posts][SCANsat:rel-thread] are given a medium priority. ~ 1 week response
-4. [Forum Private Messages](http://forum.kerbalspaceprogram.com/private.php) are given a low priority.
+  5. [Forum Private Messages](http://forum.kerbalspaceprogram.com/private.php) are given a low priority.
 We might forget!
-5. [Reddit Posts and PMs][KSP:reddit] are the lowest priority.
+  6. [Reddit Posts and PMs][KSP:reddit] are the lowest priority.
 We often lurk and don't login!

+If you submit a well-reasoned pull request, you may even trigger a new release!

 #### Authors
 The current authors include: